OS2G/constitution/constitution.md

 SAMPLE CONSTITUTION FOR RECOGNIZED STUDENT ORGANIZATION

-# ARTICLE I - Name
+# ARTICLE I - Identity

+1. Name

-The name of this organization shall be the Sample Recognized Student Organization, hereinafter RSO.
+    The name of this organization shall be the Operating Systems and Open Source Group, herein referred to as the RSO or OS2G.

 # ARTICLE II - Object